nvirm/K8Sniperiino/README.md

 2. When timer is up, runs a query against Twitch API
 3. Checks JSON results of streams
 4. Checks if stream has been announced before
+4a.
+If yes, edits the announce message with new information
 5. Announces streams at discord channel
+6. If stream has ended, deletes the announce message.
+7. If stream has been online for over 2 hours, delete initial announce message and reannounce (bump-action)

 # Details
 Automatic Twitch stream announcer for communities.